shortstack/deploy/README.md

 ./scripts/deploy-vpc.sh -e dev -c 19
 ```

-#### When the OpenVPN playbook completes, do the following to add an admin user to OpenVPN:
+#### When the script completes, do the following to add an admin user to OpenVPN:

 ```bash
 ssh -i key.pem ec2-user@{ openvpn-ip }